pongrut/M5Stack-YouTube-Sub-Counter/README.md

 and use them to connect google API to get your Youtube channel statistics then refresh every specific period of time as you configured it.

+## Find your channel's user ID & channel ID
+1. Sign in to YouTube.
+2. In the top right, click your profile picture and then Settings Settings.
+3. From the left Menu, select Advanced settings https://www.youtube.com/account_advanced
+4. You’ll see your channel’s user and channel IDs.

 ## Find your Google API Key
 1. Go to Google Cloud Console and create a new project if you don't have one https://console.developers.google.com/